pytorch/glow/docs/AOT.md

 ## A step-by-step example for the resnet50 network model

-There is a concrete example of integrating a network model with a project.
+There are concrete examples of integrating a network model with a project.
 You can find it in the `examples/compile_resnet50` directory in the Glow repository.
+Makefile with appropriate targets is provided for your convinience.

+### Floating point network
+To build and run the example, you just need to execute:
+* `make resnet50`
+* `make run_resnet50`

-To build and run this example, you just need to run the `build_standalone.sh` script in the `examples/compile_resnet50` directory.
-You may need to adjust the environment variables at the top to match your setup.
+You may need to adjust the environment variables at the top to match your setup, primarily LOADER and GLOW_SRC vars.

-The script performs the following steps:
+The makefile provides the following targets:
-* It downloads the resnet50 network model in the Caffe2 format.
+* `download_weights`: it downloads the resnet50 network model in the Caffe2 format.
-* It generates the bundle files using the Glow loader as described above.
+* `build/resnet50.o`: it generates the bundle files using the Glow loader as described above.
   The concrete command line looks like this:
   `loader tests/images/imagenet/cat_285.png -image_mode=0to1 -d resnet50 -jit -emit-bundle build`
   It reads the network model from `resnet50` and generates the `resnet50.o` and `resnet50.weights` files into the `build` directory.
-* Then it compiles the `resnet50_standalone.cpp` file, which is the main file of the project.
+* `build/main.o`:  it compiles the `resnet50_standalone.cpp` file, which is the main file of the project.
   This source file gives a good idea about how to interface with an auto-generated bundle.
   It contains the code for interfacing with with the auto-generated bundle.
   *  It allocated the memory areas based on their memory sizes provided in `resnet50_config`.